All Pokémon Pokopia Moves and Transformations List — How to Unlock Every Move

 MovePower-Up EffectsDishRecipe

-CutCan cut harder substances like metal; if charged, perform Cut on objects at greater distanceBread3x Wheat — Requires Bread Oven
+CutCan cut harder substances like metal grating; unlocks access to certain blocked-off areas and items; if charged, perform Cut on objects at greater distanceBread3x Wheat — Requires Bread Oven

-Getting your cooking facilities set up early is worthwhile — powered-up Rock Smash in particular opens up Gold ore deposits, which are essential for crafting end-game items and building the Sparkling Skylands Pokémon Center.
+Getting your cooking facilities set up early is worthwhile — powered-up Rock Smash in particular opens up Iron Ore and Gold Ore deposits, which are essential for smelting Ingots and building the Sparkling Skylands Pokémon Center.
 For a full breakdown of that rebuild and its material requirements, see our guide to building Pokémon Centers in Pokémon Pokopia.

 How to Manage PP in Pokémon Pokopia